Why Unemployment Insurance?

 You are unlikely to get cover in the first place if you are a temporary worker.

-If you receive income protection from your employer then it may be worth taking out unemployment insurance as a standalone policy, which will exclude cover for accident and sickness.
+If you are part of a Group Income Protection scheme provided by your employer, it may be worth taking out Unemployment Insurance as a standalone policy, which will exclude cover for accident and sickness.